Surbhi-Kohli/shopTradeEcommerceApp/README.md

 * Each product's options are clickable.
 * Once an option for a product is clicked; a popup appears ,that shows the      selected product(along with the option chosen)  and has an "Add to Cart" button
 * Cart displays product quantity as well as lists each chosen product(as well as the option)
+* The products currently in the cart can be removed.
 * Products in the page can be filtered by choosing the available filters.
 * The application is responsive(flex-box has been used).